Have you ever wondered what physiotherapy is? I did too. So I looked it up and this is what I found out!

 What is Physiotherapy?

 Physiotherapy involves the treatment of injuries, diseases, and deformities employing physical methods, such as heat treatment, massage, and exercise other than by drugs or surgery.
+One needs to go to nyc residential rehab to get out of this trauma.

 Physiotherapy helps in restoring functions and movement when someone is affected by a disability, an illness, or an injury.
 It can also assist in the reduction of injury risks or diseases in the future.